alissonmarcs/inception_of_things/README.md

 ./setup_gitlab.sh
 ```

-`setup_gitlab.sh` creates k3d cluster, installs Gitlab and its dependencies, install Argo CD, adds the GitLab CA certificate to the host trust store, make argocd trust Gitlab certificate.
-It also prints the GitLab root password and the Argo CD administrator password.
+`setup_gitlab.sh` creates k3d cluster, installs Gitlab and its dependencies, install ArgoCD, create `will-playground` ArgoCD's application, adds the GitLab CA certificate to the host trust store, make argocd trust Gitlab certificate.
+It also prints the GitLab and ArgoCD credentials to loging in web interfaces.

 GitLab is available at: